|

 positive, be sure to use the right and down

+button to center alignment stars in the eyepiece.
 The NexStar SLT series is fully compatible with Celestron's

 NexRemote software.
 NexRemote provides full remote operation